PicThrive/PicThriveApi/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PicThrive Api's documentation!
+Welcome to PicThrive's API Documentation!
 =========================================

+Want to integrate PicThrive to bolster your service or build your own photo Apps?

-To request access to PicThrive's Api please contact info@picthrive.com.
+Request access to PicThrive's API by contacting us at info@picthrive.com.

 .. _user-docs: